Author: Ankit Chauhan

 8. Enter the Payment Details (It is just for the verification).

 9. Choose a cluster name, then examine your parameters, cost, and consumption before clicking Launch cluster.

 10. Next Step is to generate a Snowflake key pair.

 A key pair must be generated before the connector can sink data to Snowflake.
 2048-bit encryption is required for Snowflake authentication (minimum) RSA.
 A Snowflake user account is used to store the public key.
 The Private key is added to the connector configuration.

 1. Download and extract openssl(Latest Version) for key pair generation – Google Code Archive – Long-term storage for Google Code Project Hosting.

-2. Open command prompt and change directory to where openssl is extracted.
+2. Open the command prompt and change the directory to where openssl is extracted.